KJCats/My-Notes/3 - Zettelkasten/Only the living can change their minds.md

 ---
 # Only the living can change their minds

+As someone who did't really cheer, but definetly

 # References
 [# Charlie Kirk - The Symbolic Murder of Civil Debate](https://www.youtube.com/watch?v=bMqnSs3DsWo)